 You are not alone!
 Many employers face the challenges of how to invest in their business by investing in their employees.

 What types of benefits are available?
-When a company is considering offering new or different benefits, or are legally required to offer benefits, there are many to choose from.
+When a company is considering offering new or different benefits or is legally required to offer benefits, there are many to choose from.
 The basic employee benefits include:

 - Life Insurance